-A memorable big day, super-stunning wedding décor, and a festive reception don't have to come with all of the formality of a traditional black-tie wedding.
-A casual celebration can still boast all the fun and beautiful details of a formal affair but without any of the stuffiness.
-Instead, casual weddings put the emphasis on fun and allow for couples to express their laid-back style.
-Consider yourself an easygoing bride-to-be?
-Try these casual wedding ideas on for size.
+For those couples who feel like a low-key party might be the wedding style for them, fear not—a heartfelt ceremony, stunning wedding decor, and a festive reception don't have to come with all of the formality of a traditional black-tie wedding.
+In fact, casual wedding celebrations can still boast all the energy and beautiful details that come with a dressy affair, but without the formality.
+Laid-back weddings typically put the emphasis on fun and a sense of togetherness, allowing couples to express their low-key style surrounded by those they hold dearest.

-From relaxed ceremony setups to family-style receptions, these more informal wedding ideas truly embrace a comfortable aesthetic, resulting in the ultimate relaxed wedding.
-Need some tasty ideas for casual wedding food?
-Opt for a menu that offers comfort food options.
-As for a low-key setting, make it a family affair by arranging a simple backyard wedding.
-And keep guests comfortable at a wedding reception with cozy seating that'll make them feel right at home.
-But most importantly, the point of nonformal nuptials is to ensure that you and your partner can host a bash that's true to you.
+From relaxed ceremony setups to family-style receptions, these informal wedding ideas truly embrace a comfortable aesthetic.
+Examples include opting for a buffet-style menu with comfort food, a low-key setting like your own backyard, and cozy seating arrangements that'll make the guests feel right at home.
+But most importantly, the point of non-formal nuptials is to ensure that you and your partner can host a bash that's true to you.

 Host Your Ceremony Outdoors

-While an intimate courtyard ceremony allows both you and guests to feel more relaxed, there are many ways to incorporate elegance and sophistication into your service.
+While an intimate courtyard ceremony allows both you and your guests to feel more relaxed, there are many ways to incorporate elegance and sophistication into your service without making anything feel too formal.
 “A floral arch and string lights are the perfect touch for an outdoor ceremony,” says Anna Griffith, senior event sales manager at Cannon Green.
 Lucite ceremony chairs add a modern touch to this classic setup.

 Select Playful Signage